 - This module will be covering the legal and ethical aspects of the Open Source

 World, and usage of common Open Source tools.

 - We will also be getting directly involved with the Mozilla Foundation.

 - This Modules outcome can be used in your CV

-- You will be getting your first taste of working with live code (code in a
+- If you choose to, you will be getting your first taste of working

 - That means, unlike previously, the code you will be encountering won't be toy